baratoff/Angular2-startpack/README.md

 Prerequisite: Install Visual Studio 2015 Update 3
 Prerequisite: Configure External Web tools
 Prerequisite: Install TypeScript 2 for Visual Studio 2015

+after cloning right click on package.json and select "Restore Packages" this will install package dependencies it is normal it takes some time and you get a lot of warnings(WARN) that is ok as long as you dont run into errors

 Created with ASP.NET Core